 And then what happens was industrialists in the United States and France and Britain saw what was happening because those kids that went to those Prussian schools became highly disciplined and obedient and defeated Napoleon's army a few years later.

-And the industrialists said, okay, we are gonna set up, they lobbied, we're gonna set up schools in our nations to train people to work to not have independent livelihoods, to work in factories six days a week, 12 hours a day, making widgets without complaint.
+And the industrialists said, okay, we are going to set up, they lobbied, we're going to set up schools in our nations to train people to work, to not have independent livelihoods, to work in factories six days a week, 12 hours a day, making widgets without complaint.

 It also kills off competition, kills off creativity.

-But you you're saying it really was that devastatingly effective when that started tried it out.
+You're saying it really was that devastatingly effective when that stuff tried it out.

-And I'm sure James, you will know, and people, some people here and listening will know, is how school boarding schools were used in Australia and Native America to remove children from their families, from their cultural heritage, you know, um to deny them the opportunity to speak their own language.
+And I'm sure, James, you will know, and people, some people here listening will know, is how school boarding schools were used in Australia and Native America to remove children from their families, from their cultural heritage, you know, to deny them the opportunity to speak their own language.

-Friend of mine was telling me how in Ireland, no, in Wales, that's right, last week, it used to be that children in school were hit if they used Welsh because they wanted to the Welsh language.
+A friend of mine was telling me how in Ireland, no, in Wales, that's right last week, it used to be that children in school were hit if they used Welsh because they wanted to employ the Welsh language.

 I've just been reading about this.

-They don't you know why they didn't want them to learn to speak the Celtic languages, particularly Welsh.
+You know why they didn't want them to learn to speak the Celtic languages?

 Well, I've been reading this very, very crap book about this.